Email : email@example.com

 Unbound current year issues are located in a current journal display area for browsing purposes; bound volumes are shelved in the journal stacks area.

 Journals are arranged alphabetically by major words in their titles.
-A list of current subscriptions is available.

 See the ejournals A-Z list for a list of electronic journals.
 Usage of print journals is continually tallied to aid in annual retention and cancellation decisions, and users are asked to leave materials on reshelving carts to facilitate the collection of this usage data.